 See also next heading on the possible issue of whether Henry VIII clauses in the Withdrawal Act 2018 might allow the government to make such a change without an Act of Parliament.

 In March 2019 there were reports that the government had proposed mechanisms to give Parliament a vote on adopting future EU rules on workers’ rights, if a withdrawal agreement is approved: Workers rights: MPs promised vote on changes after Brexit (on bbc.co.uk), 6/3/19.

-Another proposal has been that UK legislation might to embed equality rights more strongly into British law.
-The Equality and Human Rights Commission for example has been reported as pushing ministers to enshrine a new ‘constitutional right to equality’ in British statute to ensure anti-discrimination laws are not weakened after Brexit: UK government watchdog pushes for new British ‘right to equality’ to stop Brexit leading to more discrimination (link to independent.co.uk), 15/10/17.
+Another proposal has been that UK legislation might embed equality rights more strongly into British law.
+The Equality and Human Rights Commission, for example, has been reported as pushing ministers to enshrine a new ‘constitutional right to equality’ in British statute to ensure anti-discrimination laws are not weakened after Brexit: UK government watchdog pushes for new British ‘right to equality’ to stop Brexit leading to more discrimination (link to independent.co.uk), 15/10/17.

 The effect of this would depend on the detail.
 However it seems unlikely that Parliament would legislate to seek to curtail what laws a future Parliament (and thus a government with a substantial parliamentary majority) could pass, even if this were constitutionally possible which is doubtful.

-‘Henry VIII’ clauses – new government powers to amend statutes
+‘Henry VIII’ clauses – government powers to amend statutes

 Normally an Act of Parliament is needed to change a statute.
-However due to the volume of changes required by Brexit, the the European Union (Withdrawal) Act 2018 (link to legislation.gov.uk) includes extensive powers for the government to pass regulations.
+However due to the volume of changes required by Brexit, the European Union (Withdrawal) Act 2018 (legislation.gov.uk) includes extensive powers for the government to pass regulations.
 That includes powers, where the government considers appropriate:

 - to remedy deficiencies in ‘retained EU law’ arising from the withdrawal of the UK from the EU (s.8);